 program, I wanted to know the title of the last

 song you played during the show's last moments.
 The artist was female and

 the lyrics started: "Iam the sum, I am the moon."

 Thank you for your time

-Thank you Peter, for your courage and also for
+Thank you Peter, for your courage

 What a beautiful voice.
 I try to work from home on Mondays so I can hear your show.